About Me

 Monday, November 23, 2009

 The only thing you can be sure about life is that there are going to be problems.
 So just accept it as any other law in nature which you bear with without any grudges.
 In fact when in the face of problems, we as humans ought to think from the solutions perspective.
 Still there are times when the wrong dice cast by fate just puts you in most difficult of a situation.
 These are the times when its even futile to think of a solution.
 During such times, all you need is just to be there for the sake of future.
 Just do not back out.
 I am not preaching to put up a valiant superhuman fight.
 Just maintain the routine.
 It requires a little effort to do the barest minimum to see through the turbulent waters.
 Be guarded, be defensive, but donot leave the field.
 I call it putting yourself on autopilot.
 When you find that your being serious about the issues is not going to help you in any way, just try to live life according to the tide.
 A plain assumption here!
 Always assume with 100% belief that things are going to be normal.
 Equipped with this belief, just slog it out at the lowest morsels of your mental and physical levels.
-There are solutions, rewards, oppurtunities and suitable circumstances.
+There are solutions, rewards, opportunities and suitable circumstances.
 Just be patient enough to be there to receive them.
 As you assume the inevitability of better things awaiting you, most of the presumptions about the futility of things will be cut down to their real size by the natural forces always there to help you survive and prosper.
 Call it belief in God or the superior cosmic forces.
 All it needs is your trust and belief.
 Just invest this much.
 It will just shower you with rewards.

 Wednesday, November 18, 2009